5 Simple Moves That Can Improve Your Coordination

 2. Bird dog

-Start on all fours with your wrists under your shoulders and knees under hips.
+To do a bird dog, start on all fours with your wrists under your shoulders and knees under hips.
 Lift your right arm and left leg off the floor at the same time, extending both to straight and reaching your fingertips as far from your toes as possible.
 Lower both limbs back down and switch sides.
 That’s one rep.

 3. Standing march

-Start standing with feet under hips.
+Start standing with your feet under your hips.
 Lift your right knee up so your thigh is parallel with the floor and hold for a breath.
 Then, lower it back down and switch sides.
 That’s one rep.

 4. Overhead squat